platipodium/vinos/doc/ices/Lemmen2024_etal_icesjmarinescience.md

 Ports, preys, and gears are immobile agents that are introduced to structure the model in object-oriented design and encapsulated their state variables and methods.
 Ports are the boats' favourite landing ports.
 Boats start their activity from a port and dock to unload at a port.
 They can stay in a port when deciding not to fish.
 Along the German North Sea coast, there are 54 ports for which boat and landing statistics are available.
 At the ports, the simulated landings are recorded.

 Boats and preys are connected via the _gears_ agent: The gear prescribes the geometric area that can be fished, the speed at which fishing can occur, and the prey that is caught.
 A gear can be installed, or changed, on a boat, subject to economic (investment cost) and physical (weight, size) constraints.
 The gear also determines the impact of the fishing activity on the environment, i.e. how much prey is removed and how much of the sea floor is swept as the beam size of the gear changes depending on the target species.
+We here constrain the boats to using only the TBB (bottom-touching beam trawl) gear and to target shrimp only.

 The spatial domain is described by a grid, whose cells carry spatial information on the environment and record activity information.
 The domain itself is the German Bight including Germany's EEZ.
 It is represented geographically in the WGS84 datum and as equilateral cells in latitude and longitude, thus corresponding to the Concise Spatial QUery And REpresentation System (c-squares) on which much of the reported data is available.
 The model domain is bounded by the rectangle spanned by the coordinates (2° E; 53° N) and (10° E; 56° N); the resolution is 0.025 x 0.025 degree (1.5 arc minutes, or approximately 1.7 x 2.9 km).
 The resulting grid has a size of 320 columns x 120 rows.